tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 };
 ```

-The only thing we do differently is the listener for `permanentChange`, this event occurs when a translation is updated through an in-context dialog and we can refresh server components with the `router.refresh`.
+The only significant change is the listener for the `permanentChange` event.
+This event triggers when a translation is updated through an in-context dialog, allowing for a server component refresh with `router.refresh`.

-Ok, now the server part.
-As server components don't support React hooks, we need to re-create similar abstractions as are in `@tolgee/react` ourselves.
-Fortunately, it's quite simple, we can basically use vanilla Tolgee, we just need to correctly cache the instance.
+Now, let's proceed to the server part.
+As server components don't support React hooks, we need to recreate similar abstractions to those found in `@tolgee/react` ourselves.
+Fortunately, this process is relatively straightforward; we can essentially utilize vanilla Tolgee, with proper configuration and caching of the instance.

 ```tsx
 // server.tsx